Photo by Sebastian Pena Lambarri on Unsplash.IS IT SAFE TO TRAVEL TO CANCUN IN 2026?

 8. Don’t obsess over Zika

 Zika has largely been out of the headlines lately, but it still can be found in and around Mexico.
-As a result, the Centers for Disease Control is holding fast to its recommendation that pregnant women not travel to the country.
+The Centers for Disease Control has backed off its recommendation that pregnant women not travel to the country, but urges caution when traveling to countries where Zika is found.

 However, Zuniga notes that the incidence rates of Zika in and around Cancun are some of the lowest in Mexico, and adds that “the reason you’ve heard nothing about Zika is that there’s nothing to report.”